chrisf1337/personal-site/content/projects/_index.md

 super early stages right now, but I plan to keep chipping away at it on the weekends and after work for as long as I can remain motivated about it.

-Here's a screenshot of its current state:
+Here's a screenshot of it in its current state:
 ![Feb.
 17, 2019](/2019-02-17.png)

 My [GitHub profile](https://github.com/chrisf1337) shows my current and past projects.